 Using AD Photos

-Importing photos into Active Directory is straight forward, to start with we’ll import a single photo, you can do this by following the steps below.
+Importing photos into Active Directory or Office 365 is straightforward, to start with we’ll import a single photo, you can do this by following the steps below.

 Add a single photo to an Active Directory user